McShane (name): History

 When the family was attainted as Irish Jacobites in the 1690s, the heir, Owen McShane, completely dropped any association with the O'Neill name in an attempt to hold his father's small estate.
 Though they had little effect in Glenconkeyne, the penal laws (1695–1745) and the influx of Scottish and English settlers into greater Ulster made it increasingly difficult for the Gaelic Irish to hold position and land within Irish society, and thus the name MacShane was eventually shortened to McShane by Owen's son Neil "Clochna" M'Shane, and then again during the 18th and early 19th centuries, Owen's great grandson Patrick translated the surname from the Gaelic "Mac Shane" which is the Ulster dialect spelling of "son of John" to the English "son of John" or Johnson.
 Johnson, and to a lesser extent Johnston, was commonly used in counties Tyrone, LondonDerry, and Armagh until roughly the 1920s.
 Over the 20th century, many of the Irish branches returned to the Gaelic spelling.
 This family is still active and viable in Ulster, America, and Australia.
-Concentrations of McShane/Johnson families around the world are in: Co.
-Londonderry & Co.
-Armagh, Northern Ireland; Glasgow, Scotland; Hobart, Australia; Cape Town, South Africa; Ontario, Canada; and Pennsylvania, USA.
+Concentrations of McShane/Johnson families around the world are in: County Londonderry & County Armagh, Northern Ireland; Glasgow, Scotland; Hobart, Australia; Cape Town, South Africa; Ontario, Canada; and Pennsylvania, USA.
 The family leadership is closely involved in the greater O'Neill clan activities.

 A variety of the name is McShine, attested among black people is such Caribbean islands at Saint Vincent and Trinidad – who are apparently descended from the intermarriage of Scottish immigrants with local blacks and/or from slaves who had taken their master's surname with this variation.